Alex Nevill profile photo

 Teaching

-I have delivered certificate courses accredited by ARRI and BAFTA Albert and also tutored numerous BA and MFA graduation films across a variety of forms and styles, guiding students through development processes, supporting their final practical work and degree show participation.
+I have taught in various academic and industry contexts.
+This includes leading several undergraduate and postgraduate degree programmes and delivering certificate courses accredited by ARRI and BAFTA Albert.
+I have mentored numerous BA and MFA graduation films, guiding students through development processes, supporting their final practical work and degree show participation.
+In conjunction with this, I became a Fellow of the Higher Education Academy in 2023.

 Visual Aesthetics in Cinema (Year 2, BA)

-Advanced Narrative Filmmaking (Year 2, BA)
+Advanced Narrative Filmmaking (Year 3, BA)

 Sustainability in Film (Year 3, BA)